dataaxiom/ghcr-cleanup-action/README.md

 ### Token Permissions

-THe injected GITHUB_TOKEN needs permissions to delete images/package versions from the package repository.
+The injected GITHUB_TOKEN needs permissions to delete images/package versions from the package repository.
 Ensure permissions are set up correctly:

 - In project Settings > Actions > General set the Workflow permissions option to